alexandershov/IdeaProjects/tools/git/git.md

 Commit has different fields (commit message, files/directories, author, parent commit).
 We can calculate hash (sha-1) of these fields and use this hash as a commit id.

+sha-1 is a hash function that produces hash with the size of 160 bits (40 hex digits, as each digit represents 4 bits of information)

 Essentially hash identifies every object (commit, file, directory) in git.

 You can see hashes of commits in `git log` output.